 Remember to bring your SSD Eligibility Letter with you on test day.

 Under standard testing conditions, most AP Exams take two to three hours to complete.
-For subjects that correspond to half-year college courses, the exam is closer to two hours in length.
-Extended time accommodations are typically for 50 or 100 percent additional testing time.
+Extended time accommodations are typically for time and one-half (+50%) or double time (+100%) additional testing time.

 When students are approved by the College Board for extended time, they’re approved in some or all of five competencies (reading, mathematical calculation, written expression, listening, and speaking).
 AP Exam takers receive extended time only for exams or sections utilizing the competencies in which they are approved.